Eat Your LinkedIn Frog

 Meat-Free Meditation

 I should note, I’m a vegetarian, so no actual frogs were eaten for this blog post.
 But in all seriousness, let’s debunk the culture of reluctance around professional social media.
-Make 2021 your year of no more excuses and build your personal brand on social media.
+Make this your year of no more excuses and build your personal brand on social media.

-You have a job to do, eat the frog.
+You have a job to do.
+Eat the frog.

 Who else should read this?
 Please share!